agargallis/agargalliis/README.md

 # agargallis
 # 👋 Hi, I'm Antonis Gargallis

 Welcome to my GitHub profile!
-I'm just a university student and a beginner developer who is trying step by step to learn lots of intersting Informatics Skills.
+I'm just a student in the University of Athens (UOA) and a beginner developer who is trying step by step to learn lots of intersting Informatics Skills.

 ---